near/stakewars-iii/challenges/draft_013.md

 git fetch origin --tags
 ```

 - Checkout to the branch you need.
-The latest unstable release is recommended if you are running on the **testnet** and the latest stable version is recommended if you are running on the **mainnet**.
+The latest unstable release is recommended if you are running on the **testnet** or **shardnet** and the latest stable version is recommended if you are running on the **mainnet**.
 Please check the [releases page on GitHub](https://github.com/near/nearcore/releases).

 ```bash
 git checkout <version>